GauBen/svelte-emails/README.md

 </mj-section>
 ```

-2. We would compile the Svelte code to HTML using the compiler's SSR capabilities
+2. We would compile the Svelte code to HTML using the compiler's [SSR capabilities](https://svelte.dev/docs#run-time-server-side-component-api):

 ```js
 const mail = (props) => `<mj-section>